kwame-mintah/terraform-azure-data-scientist-associate/README.md

-# Terraform Azurerm Template
+# Terraform Azure Data Scientist Associate

-The main purpose of this repository is to create a template for [Terraform](https://www.terraform.io/).
-This project will focus on the [Azurerm](https://registry.terraform.io/providers/hashicorp/azurerm/latest) provider.
+The main purpose of this repository is to terraform all the resources needed for [Exam DP-100: Designing and Implementing a Data Science Solution on Azure](https://learn.microsoft.com/en-us/credentials/certifications/azure-data-scientist/?practice-assessment-type=certification).

+The end goal is to easily deploy all the resources needed for the [self-paced learning](https://learn.microsoft.com/en-us/training/courses/dp-100t01) modules.
+I have created resources following the instructions in the lab exercises to reflect using the Azure Portal UI.
+Please note your your mileage may (or might) vary, as these resources were deployed using my personal account which has no restrictions.

 ## Development